K-19: The Widowmaker: Plot

+During the nuclear arms race in 1961, the Soviet Union possesses enough missiles to destroy the world twice-over, the United States ten times over, and they continue to build more.
+American nuclear submarines patrol near Leningrad and Moscow.
+Leaders of both nations believe war is a foregone conclusion only a question of when and who will preemptively attack.

-In 1961, the Soviet Union launches its first nuclear-powered ballistic missile submarine, the K-19, commanded by Captain Alexei Vostrikov, with executive officer Mikhail Polenin, the crew's original captain.
+The Soviet Union launches its first nuclear-powered ballistic missile submarine, the K-19, commanded by Captain Alexei Vostrikov, with executive officer Mikhail Polenin, the crew's original captain.
 Vostrikov is alleged to have been appointed through his wife's political connections, and because of Polenin's tendency to put crew morale and safety before Soviet pride.
 Discovering the reactor officer drunk and asleep on duty, Vostrikov fires him, receiving a replacement, Vadim Radtchenko, fresh from the academy.
 The launch is plagued by misfortune; the inaugural bottle of champagne fails to break on the bow and the medical officer is killed by a truck.

 The K-19s first mission is to surface in the Arctic, test-fire an unarmed intercontinental ballistic missile, and patrol the Atlantic within striking range of New York City and Washington, D.C.
 Vostrikov orders K-19 to submerge past its maximum operational depth, then surface at full-speed to break through the Arctic pack-ice.
 Protesting the dangerous maneuver, Polenin storms off the bridge.
 The test missile launches successfully.

 A reactor coolant pipe bursts.
 Control rods are inserted into the reactor, but the temperature rises; back-up coolant systems were not installed.
 K-19 surfaces to contact fleet command but the long-range transmitter antenna cable is damaged.
 Engineers rig a makeshift coolant system, working in shifts to limit radiation exposure.
 The first team emerges vomiting and blistered.
 The second and third teams cool the reactor, but all suffer radiation poisoning.
 With radiation levels rising, the submarine surfaces and most of the crew are ordered topside.
 Radtchenko balks after seeing the first team's injuries, and the crew chief takes his place on the third team.